Probate Q&A Series

 Protecting Creditors and Paying Debts

-North Carolina law requires presentation of claims against the estate within three months of the decedent’s death (N.C.
+North Carolina law generally bars claims against the estate unless presented within the time stated in the personal representative’s general notice to creditors, which is typically three months from first publication of the notice, not three months from the decedent’s death (N.C.
 Gen. Stat. § 28A-15-1).
 A sale under § 28A-15-4 generates cash to satisfy valid claims and administrative expenses, including appraisal, advertising, and clerk’s fees.
 Once the clerk approves the sale report, the personal representative distributes funds to pay debts and expenses before distributing any remainder to heirs.

 Guarding the Interests of Minor Heirs

-If an heir is a minor, North Carolina law appoints a guardian ad litem to protect that child’s share.
-The clerk requires a bond or an order directing distribution of proceeds into the court registry until the minor reaches age 18 (N.C.
-Gen. Stat. § 7B-600).
-The registry funds earn interest and remain under court supervision.
-This process ensures a minor heir’s inheritance remains intact and secure until the child can legally receive it.
+If an heir is a minor, North Carolina law may require appointment of a guardian ad litem to protect that child’s interests in the proceeding.
+The clerk may require a bond or direct distribution of proceeds as provided by law for minors, rather than automatically placing funds in the court registry until age 18.
+This process helps ensure a minor heir’s inheritance remains protected until the child can legally receive it.

 2. Key Takeaways